Level51/silverstripe-tripadvisor/README.md

 ## Setup
 1. Provide your API key and location profile ID in the "Trip Advisor" tab of systems settings section.
-2. Execute the "Load TripAdvisor profile" action.
+2. Execute the "Sync TripAdvisor profile" action.
 This will create one <code>TripAdvisorLocationProfile</code> and three <code>TripAdvisorReview</code> records. **Caution:** This will drop the current profile data if already loaded.
 3. Go ahead and use it in your code (example snippets):
 ```php
 // Fetch location profile and output number of visits